gardener/landscaper-service/docs/usage/Namespaceregistration.md

-# Namespaceregistrtion
+# NamespaceRegistrations

 A user, with access to the Resource-Shoot-Cluster as described before, is only allowed to create Landscaper resources like Installations, Targets etc. in so-called customer namespaces.
-A customer namespace is a normal namespace on the Resource-Shoot-Cluster with a name starting with the prefix *cu-*.
+A customer namespace is a normal namespace on the Resource-Shoot-Cluster with a name starting with the prefix `cu-`.

-## Create a Customer Namespace
+## Creating a Customer Namespace

-To create such a customer namespace the user must create a *[namespaceRegistration](../../pkg/apis/core/v1alpha1/types_namespaceregistration.go)* object in the namespace ls-user with the same name as the namespace.
-The following manifest for example would create a customer namespace *cu-test*:
+To create such a customer namespace the user must create a *[NamespaceRegistration](../../pkg/apis/core/v1alpha1/types_namespaceregistration.go)* object in the namespace `ls-user` with the same name as the namespace.
+The following manifest for example would create a customer namespace `cu-test`:

 ```yaml
 apiVersion: landscaper-service.gardener.cloud/v1alpha1